Hardhat-Enterprises/website/README.md

 In this document, I will describe the process of deploying the website from the platform with the steps necessary.

 Step 1: First, a user account needs to be opened using the free tier (Beginners).
 In this case, the login credentials are:
-Username: hardhatwebdev2024
+Username: hardhatwebdev2024;
-Email: s222340498@deakin.edu.au
+Email: s222340498@deakin.edu.au;
-Password: <consult>
+Password: "consult lead";
 Web app domain: hardhatwebdev2024.pythonanywhere.com

 Step 2: Launch the bash console.
 Run the command ‘git clone https://github.com/Hardhat-Enterprises/website.git’